Preparation for Groups

 Guaranteed attendance numbers are due fourteen (14) days in advance of your event.

 The Irvine Ranch Outdoor Education Center (IROEC) is only accessible through Irvine Regional Park.
 Entry is permitted from 6:00am to 9:00pm daily or 6:00am to 6:00pm during winter hours.
-If you or your guests request to enter the facility outside of these hours you will have to set this up in advance with the Event Director.
+If you or your guests request to enter the facility outside of these hours you will have to set this up in advance with the reservations department.
 Guests are able to exit the facility at any time.

 Please pack lightly and be prepared to make a couple of trips to bring all of your gear to your site or accommodations.